gyb357/GarryMod_ACF_ballistic_analysis/README.md

-Garry's Mod ACF ballistic analysis with rune kutta 4 method.
+Garry's Mod ACF ballistic analysis with runge kutta 4 method.

 You can test it at trinket python coding website.